TypedMatrices/TypedMatrices.jl/README.md

 We sincerly appreciate the following packages:

 - [MatrixDepot.jl](https://github.com/JuliaLinearAlgebra/MatrixDepot.jl): some matrices' generation algorithm are inspired and adapted from this package.
+Also, most matrices' documentation are adapted from this package.
 - [SpecialMatrices.jl](https://github.com/JuliaLinearAlgebra/SpecialMatrices.jl): code structure and some matrices' manipulation functions are inspired and adapted from this package.

 ## References